yassinejaoudi/CPS570/assignments/asg1/Readme.md

  (66 - 43) / 66 = 0.35
   <br />

-## Tasks done from previous assignment part:

 ## :sparkles: Future Work :sparkles:

-* Find a way to specify the buffer size dynamically.
-* Current code runtime is **118.58 ms**, we will be improving this runtime by making the code more effecient in order to decrease the runtime.
+* Current code runtime is **458.23 ms**, we will be improving this runtime by making the code more effecient in order to decrease the runtime.
 * Improve the overall design of the code.